Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/line-simplification.md

 [mco]: https://en.wikipedia.org/wiki/Mars_Climate_Orbiter#Cause_of_failure
 {{% /notice %}}

-Unlike the Wikipedia definition which "marks" points as kept I'm going to procedurally build up a new `Vec` of points.
-That means our `simplify()` function needs to be adjusted to look like this:
+To implement this I'm going to procedurally build up a new `Vec` of points, passing a `&mut Vec<_>` to the function doing the actual recursion.

 ```rust
 // arcs/src/algorithms/line_simplification.rs